A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 The \lmpcmd{thermo 10} command instructs LAMMPS to print thermodynamic information to the console every specified number of steps, in this case, every 10 simulation steps.
 The \lmpcmd{thermo\_style custom} command defines the specific outputs, which in this case are the step number (\lmpcmd{step}), total energy $E$ (\lmpcmd{etotal}), and pressure $p$ (\lmpcmd{press}).
 The \lmpcmd{run 0 post no} command instructs LAMMPS to initialize forces and energy without actually running the simulation.
 The \lmpcmd{post no} option disables the post-run summary and statistics output.

+\begin{note} The `thermodynamic information' printed by LAMMPS using \lmpcmd{thermo\_style custom} keywords refers to instantaneous values of the specified thermodynamic properties at each output step, not cumulative averages.
+However, LAMMPS also allows to reference a wide variety of custom data from compute styles, fix styles, and variables.
+These can be used for on-the-fly analysis, including cumulative and sliding-window averages. \end{note}

-You can now run LAMMPS.
-The simulation should finish quickly, and with the default settings, \lammpsgui{} will open two windows: one displaying the console output and another with a chart.
+You can now run LAMMPS (see subsection \ref{running-lammps-label} for details on running LAMMPS).
+The simulation should finish quickly, and, with the default settings, \lammpsgui{} will open two windows: one displaying the console output and another with a chart.
 The \guicmd{Output} window will display information from the executed commands, including the total energy and pressure at step 0, as specified by the thermodynamic data request.
 Since no actual simulation steps were performed, the \guicmd{Charts} window will be empty.

 \paragraph{Snapshot Image}